mdmtk/docs/edge/source/guide/csp/wifi.md

 Specific authentication settings when Enterprise Mode and specific Authentication modes are selected.

 ##### **Use User Profile**
-Pivotal parm: Yes

 Settable if:

 * The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android

+Pivotal parm: Yes

 Description: the name that should be used to join the network.

+##### **Enable Credentials Prompting**
+Settable if:

+* The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android *AND* Use User Profile is true

+Pivotal parm: No

+Parm name: EnableCredPrompt

+Description: Specify whether to Prompt for User Credentials

+##### **Credentials Timeout**
+Settable if:

+* The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android *AND* Use User Profile is true

+Pivotal parm: No

+Parm name: CredTimeout

+Description: Provide the timeout when Prompting for User Credentials

+##### **User Profile Mode**
+Settable if:

+* The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android *AND* Use User Profile is true

+Pivotal parm: No

+Parm name: UserProfMode

+Description: Provide the User Profile Mode

 ##### **Encryption Type**
 Pivotal parm: No

 Description: Type of encryption used by the network.
 The values in this drop-down will change based on the WPA Mode selected.

 If WPA is selected:

+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" or "Enterprise" *AND* the WPA Mode is WPA
 * Parm name: EncryptionWPA
 * Parm options:
 	* Default - this will not change the encryption type that is currently used on the device
 		* Parm value: "Default"
 	* TKIP
 		* Parm value: "TKIP"

+If WPA2 is selected:

 * Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" or "Enterprise" *AND* the WPA Mode is WPA
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" or "Enterprise" *AND* the WPA Mode is WPA2 or WPA/WPA2

-If WPA2 is selected:

 * Parm name: EncryptionWPA2
 * Parm options:
 	* Default - this will not change the encryption type that is currently used on the device